JeanLucPons/VanitySearch/README.md

  -stop: Stop when all prefixes are found
- -i inputfile: Get list of prefixes to search from specified file -o outputfile: Output results to the specified file -gpu gpuId1,gpuId2,...: List of GPU(s) to use, default is 0 -g g1x,g1y,g2x,g2y, ...: Specify GPU(s) kernel gridsize, default is 8*(MP number),128
+ -i inputfile: Get list of prefixes to search from specified file -o outputfile: Output results to the specified file -gpuId gpuId1,gpuId2,...: List of GPU(s) to use, default is 0 -g g1x,g1y,g2x,g2y, ...: Specify GPU(s) kernel gridsize, default is 8*(MP number),128
  -m: Specify maximun number of prefixes found by each kernel call -s seed: Specify a seed for the base key, default is random